Surgical Tech Salary: How Much They Make Hourly & Annually

 These certifications can not only help you enter the workforce with more confidence but allow you to ask for a higher salary and better job opportunities.

 Costs of surgical tech programs vary widely, so be sure to do your research to find the most cost effective option before applying for one.
+They also vary greatly in length, so take your time in picking one that fits your schedule.

 Here at Stepful, we have an online surgical tech certification program and a Sacramento surgical tech program that are much more affordable and faster than traditional options.